Costa Rica hero image

 • Lodging: guesthouses, eco-lodges, beach resorts, and boutique hotels with meeting spaces.

-• Meals: Costa Rican cuisine—gallo pinto, casados, plantains, fresh fruit; safe water and dietary needs managed with partners.
+• Meals: Costa Rican staples like gallo pinto, casados, plantains, and fresh fruit; partners manage safe water and dietary needs.

-• Mobility: light to moderate—jungle trails, hanging bridges, beach sand; we provide accessible alternatives and rest stops.
+• Mobility: light to moderate, including jungle trails, hanging bridges, and beach sand; we provide accessible alternatives and rest stops.

 • Fundraising moments: volcano viewpoint gatherings, hot spring reflections, canopy sessions, and sunset dinners on the coast.